hedtek/ember-generators/README.markdown

 # Ember Rails Generators
 A set of generators for rails projects using ember.js.
-Generators provided are:

 ## Installation